-Let this episode in the life of Song of the Day Revisited speak for itself in the words used in the original Song of the Day series back in 2011 ...
+Beyond that, let this revived episode in Salut!
+Live's Song of the Day Revisited series (published in 2014) speak for itself in words used in its predecessor, Song of the Day, back in 2011 ...

 Nic possessed one of the most distinctive male voices of the English folk revival: confident, warm and expressive.
 His guitar playing was innovative and provided both exemplary accompaniment and inspired instrumentals.